-Site Work began 11/6/03 with pumping 81 columns of high pressure cement in a 10’ by 10’ grid, with a 5’ by 5’ grid under the pool, 35 feet down to bedrock to support the building and over ½ million pounds of pool water.
+- Site Work began 11/6/03 with pumping 81 columns of high-pressure cement in a 10’ by 10’ grid, with a 5’ by 5’ grid under the pool, 35 feet down to bedrock to support the building, and over ½ million pounds of pool water.

-The pool was finished 5/10/04 and filled 5/11/04.
+- The pool construction was finished and the following day was filled for the first time

-We opened on May 28, 2004 at 5pm for our first birthday party in a very bare natatorium.
+- We opened on May 28, 2004, at 5 pm for our first birthday party in a very bare natatorium.
 The opening was delayed a few hours due to an uncooperative inspector trying to withhold the building permit for lack of completion of caulking of the windows.
 A candid conversation with Township Officials secured the occupancy permit later that afternoon, just in time for the party.

 Dan Rummer had already moved here from Ohio to become our Facility Director in April 2004, finding his office had not yet been built and the source of his employment only a hole in the ground.
 Happily, he didn’t get back on the plane.
 On our first day of business, we suddenly realized that none of the 6 people opening the doors had ever worked a cash register, requiring a crash course and several very understanding initial clients.
 Our first summer session enrolled 256 students and the fall, 418.
 Penny’s daughter, Sue Schuster, then moved her family back to the Lehigh Valley from Florida to become Program and Scheduling Director.
 By spring 2005 we were teaching 810 students/wk.
 The following spring 2006 enrollment was almost 1000/week.
 We now teach a 16-level curriculum to 1200 to 1700 students a week, year round.